Do the Digit Insurance

 1. Improves Digestion

-As Vajrasana is the only Yogasana you can perform after lunch or dinner, it benefits your digestive process in several ways.
+Vajrasana is the only Yoga Pose you can perform after lunch or dinner, and it benefits your digestive process in several ways.

-Performing Vajrasana after a meal, say, lunch or dinner, ensures proper bowel movement while eliminating chances of constipation.
-This asana also reduces gas and acidity disorders in your body.
+Performing Vajrasana after a meal, such as lunch or dinner, ensures proper bowel movement while eliminating constipation.
+This asana also reduces gas and acidity disorders in the body.

 Sitting in Vajrasana posture reduces blood flow in the lower parts of your body.
-However, on the other hand, this increases blood flow in the stomach and other upper body parts.
+However, it increases blood flow in the stomach and other upper body parts.
 This, consequently, improves digestion and absorption of nutrients by your body.

 2. Prevents Obesity